oroinc/documentation/frontend/storefront/how-to/how-to-change-fonts.rst

 Change Font Size
 ----------------

-To change the font size and line-height, override the following variables:
+To change the font size and line height, override the following variables:

 .. code-block:: scss